Pit bull protects owner from venomous snake

 The dog was rushed to the emergency vet and doctors adminstered antivenom.

-Dr. Whitney Long with Nashville Veterinary Specialists said that timing is crucial when pets are bitten by venomous snakes.
+Dr. Whitney Long with Nashville Veterinary Specialists told News 2 that timing is crucial when pets are bitten by venomous snakes.

 “The longer you wait, the more damage that can be done,” the doctor explained.